Equidistribution and partition polynomials: Divisibility of (c)rank polynomials

 \begin{question} Do the coefficients of $\frac{ \sptc_{5n+4}(w)}{\Phi_5(w)}$ and $\frac{\sptc_{7n+5}(w)}{\Phi_7(w)}$ have a combinatorial interpretation? \end{question} Moreover, Theorem \ref{thm: spt} only deals with the cases of arithmetic progressions modulo $5$ and $7$, since here the $\sptc$ explains the corresponding Ramanujan-type congruences.
 It is well-known that the $\sptc$ does not combinatorially explain the congruence $\spt(13n+6) \equiv 0 \pmod{13}$. \begin{question} Can one determine a combinatorial explanation for the $\spt$ congruence modulo $13$ -- and by establishing results as in this paper modulo $5$ and $7$? \end{question}

 Partition and smallest parts congruences modulo other primes and residue classes are of interest, including modulo the smallest primes $2$ and $3$; see for example \cite{FKO}, or \cite{OnoSubbarao, Radu} by Ono and Radu, which notably prove Subbarao's conjecture on the partition function modulo $2$ and $3$, or \cite{FO} on $\spt$-congruences modulo $2$ and $3$.
-Numerical experiments suggest that there exist $a,b$ such that the polynomials $\sptc_{2n+a}$ and $\sptc_{3n+b}$ are divisible by $\Phi_2(w)$ and $\Phi_3(w)$ respectively.
-Combined with Lemma \ref{Lem: equidist} this would give new equidistribution results modulo $2$ and $3$.

 \begin{question} Is the $\sptc$ equidistributed on certain arithmetic progressions modulo $2$ and $3$? \end{question} \begin{remark} While the $\spt$ function is known to be almost always even (see \cite[Theorem 1.3]{AGL2}), the possible Ramanujan-type congruence modulo $2$ may not hold with the exceptions captured by those terms given in \cite[Theorem 1.3]{AGL2}. \end{remark}